jjong0225/jjong0225.github.io/TMP/6_project.md

 ---
 layout: page
-title: Quantization·Pruning 기반 Segmentation 경량화 및 가속화
+title: project 6
-description: 4K image를 위한 Segmentation 모델을 Quantization과 Pruning을 통해 경량화 및 실시간 처리 성능 향상
+description: a project with no image
-img: assets/img/ETRI.png
+img:
-importance: 3
+importance: 4
-category: Optimization & Deployment
+category: fun
 ---

 Every project has a beautiful feature showcase page.